Blog

 Optimizing these systems requires careful planning and deep technical expertise, which not all of us have.
 DDN’s AI data intelligence platform is dedicated to those of us who are humbly non-technical and appreciate the simplified version of things from time to time.

-In today’s blog, we’ll explore why an unnecessary number of companies are losing millions of dollars on their GPU investments due to inefficient GPU usage.
+In today’s blog, we’ll explore why an unnecessary number of companies are losing millions of dollars on their GPU investments due to inefficient GPU utilization and GPU acceleration.

-The value proposition of the GPU is straightforward: they process the data being passed through an AI model and they do it fast; the race car engine analogy is fitting here.
+1. GPUs: The Race Car Engine: The value proposition of the GPU is straightforward: they process the data being passed through an AI model and they do it fast; the race car engine analogy is fitting here.
+This is where GPU optimization becomes crucial.

-As for networking, high-speed, low-latency networks ensure that the data we want the GPUs to process arrives to those GPUs without a hitch; networking is like the performance tires on our racecar.
+2. Networking: The Performance Tires: High-speed, low-latency networks ensure that the data we want the GPUs to process arrives to those GPUs without a hitch.

-In AI systems, the data platform isn’t just the fuel tank that holds our precious data.
+3. Data Platform: The Fuel Tank: In AI systems, the data platform isn’t just the fuel tank that holds our precious data.
 It’s responsible for deciding how data travels to the GPUs, in addition to storing it.
-So, when it comes to the data platform, it’s less about capacity and more about the efficiency of the path that we create for data to travel to the GPUs.

 The most popular data platform architectures are NAS and NFS, which most providers use, including most of our competitors in the AI data platform space.
 Both originated and gained popularity around the 1990s and haven’t changed much since.